 IFPs are simpler and easier to manage than projector-based interactive whiteboards.
 This makes them more cost-effective than traditional IWBs.

-IFPs deliver better overall TCO and a rapid ROI via:
+IFPs deliver better overall total cost of ownership (TCO) and a rapid return on investment (ROI) via:

 Interactive whiteboards of any type boost learning outcomes.
 All-in-one IFP solutions deliver these added classroom benefits: